office-supply-ventures/whisk-sdk/README.md

 # Whisk SDK

-Whisk SDK provides a suite of modular kits for seamless integration with the [Whisk.so](https://whisk.so) blockchain data pipeline.
+Whisk SDK provides a suite of modular kits for seamless integration with [Whisk.so](https://whisk.so).

 ![Whisk Diagram](site/docs/public/how-it-works.png)